LandRegistry/land-registry-elements/README.md

 - Check to see whether gzip is enabled on production
 - Remove all references to breadcrumbs in server.py
 - Aria roles on the split detail component
+- Translate "Current language" and "Switch to" pieces of hidden text in the language switcher
+- Rename DRV components to something else once the final service name has been chosen?

 - Do I need to build the login form?
 - What things can we update on webseal